Explore

 By performance metrics

-Your organization's chosen development methodology can also impact how your product team is organized.
-Scrum, extreme programming (XP), Scaled Agile Framework® (SAFe®) — each of these brings its own team structure.
+Your organization's chosen development methodology can impact your product team's ideal structure.
 For example, scrum prescribes a team structure comprised of a product owner, scrum master, and development team.
-SAFe, on the other hand, is designed for large organizations.
-Its team structures are similarly complex.
-Roles are organized into three levels — team, program, and portfolio.
-Within these levels, roles include software developer, enterprise architect, solution manager, product manager, business owner, and more.
+The Scaled Agile Framework®, on the other hand, is designed for large organizations.
+Its team structures are similarly complex, with a number of prescribed roles organized into three levels: team, program, and portfolio.

-Regardless of which methodology you follow, you will want to organize your team in a way that sets them up for success.
-Aim for efficient use of resources and effective collaboration.
+Regardless of which methodology you follow, you will want to organize your team in a way that sets them up for success (as you define it).
+In general, aim for efficient use of resources and effective collaboration.

-The best product teams work closely with the rest of the organization, looping them in early and often to support a Complete Product Experience (CPE).
-This might mean that product leaders have regular check-in meetings with members of the support team to hear the latest customer feedback.
-Or that project managers collaborate with the finance and legal teams early in the project planning process to identify any bottlenecks or potential issues that might slow the team's progress.
+The best product teams work closely together and with the rest of the organization, keeping an active feedback loop.
+This might mean that product leaders have regular check-in meetings with the support team to hear the latest customer feedback.
+Or that project managers collaborate with the finance and legal teams early in the project planning process to identify any bottlenecks that might slow the team's progress.

 Related: